skypjack/entt/docs/md/config.md

 To get around this, the library relies on a lot of asserts for the purpose of detecting errors in debug builds.
 By default, it uses `assert` internally.
 Users are allowed to overwrite its behavior by setting this variable.

+### ENTT_ASSERT_CONSTEXPR

+Usually, an assert within a `constexpr` function isn't a big deal.
+However, in case of customizations, it might be useful to differentiate.<br/>
+For this purpose, `EnTT` introduces an admittedly badly named variable to make the job easier in this regard.
+By default, this variable forwards its arguments to `ENTT_ASSERT`.

 ### ENTT_DISABLE_ASSERT